rflynn/circumnavigation/README.txt

 	and the evidence we have of his personality on previous tours of duty... without this being a strict linear history of Spain or Portugal or even a biography of Magellan.

+    I also want to compare this most masterful voyage of discovery with other historical explorations,
+    specifically:
+        * Apollo 11's journey to the moon
+        * Kon-Tiki's trans-Pacific raft journey
+        * maybe Journey of the Beagle

 Proceed:
 	Approximate timeline that breaks the story into manageable pieces by time and location